 On August the 24, at 9:00pm, August’s Open Studios will take place.
-For said edition, Julia Catherine Ruzyczka de Rosenwerth (Cape Town), Elizabeth Neira (Valparaíso), Rachel Button Rymont & Melissa McCutcheon (Mercer Island, Washington), will share the progress of their research, together with Rebecca Gill (Glasgow) who will present her final project.
+For said edition, Julia Catherine Ruzyczka de Rosenwerth (Cape Town), Elizabeth Neira (Valparaíso), R. Button & Melissa McCutcheon (USA), will share the progress of their research, together with Rebecca Gill (Glasgow) who will present her final project.

 Rebecca Gill (Glasgow)

 Rebecca’s practice spans the fields of moving image, sound, generative electronics, writing, coding, installations and bio-fabrication, but always grows from a concern with the philosophical, political, scientific facets of interdisciplinary research and thought.
 Earlier this year, she wrote an essay for Art Review Glasgow, and was an invited guest speaker at the first two Art + Ecology Collective’s ‘Biosystems’ reading groups at The Glasgow Zine Library.
 She has worked collaboratively with scientists, including for Pint of Science 2018 and 2019, and a micro-residency with Edinburgh University’s Not Just Energy Futures Research Group at Dovecot Studios.
 Recently her long standing collaborative work has taken her to Nottingham to exhibit at 4/4 Collective’s space in Primary for UK Young Artist’s City Takeover, and the same collaborative work was exhibited last year at Tramway in Glasgow.
 She graduated from GSA in June 2019.